 There are alot of myths out there about condoms that put some people off using them.
 Check out our previous blog post Condoms: The good, the bad, and the fun! to bust some of these misconceptions.

 If you’re partner refuses to use a condom it’s important to still be respectful of their feelings and choices, but have a think about whether you really want to have sex with this person.
 Remember that most STIs have no symptoms so many people won’t know if they have one.

 This week is Sexual Health Week and the theme is Safety, Pleasure, and Respect!
-For more information visit the WA Sexual Health Week website or contact the WA AIDS Council about Sexual Health Week activities and events near you.
+For more information contact the WA AIDS Council about Sexual Health Week activities and events near you.